publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch72/schIII/ptF/m__us_usc_t42_s5731a.md

 ## § 5731a.
 Consolidated review of applications

-    With respect to funds available to carry out parts A, B, C, D, and E of this subchapter, nothing in this subchapter shall be construed to prohibit the Secretary from—
+    With respect to funds available to carry out parts A, B, C, D, and E, nothing in this subchapter shall be construed to prohibit the Secretary from—

     (1) announcing, in a single announcement, the availability of funds for grants under 2 or more of such parts; and